 The course fee is £300.
 A deposit of £100 is required on acceptance with the balance to be paid by the first day.
 We understand that circumstances can change and therefore the deposit will be refunded if ill health or other unforeseen circumstances arise which stops you from attending.
 Bursaries are available for excpetional students who would otherwise be unable to attend due to financial restrictions.

-Each Student will receive a professionally recorded CD of their performance with the Laurie Holoway Trio Live at Nordon Farm
+Each Student will receive a professionally recorded DVD of their performance with the Laurie Holoway Trio Live at Nordon Farm